Home | The Boat | First Mate | Admiral | Guestbook

 • Three jars with the rest of the sausage and cheese, topped with the leftover tomato sauce

 An afternoon of cooking yielded eight processed jars.
-I admit I was a bit chagrined to realize the latest green peps I'd made were essentially the same as the couple I already have in the locker.
+I admit I was a bit chagrined to realize the latest green peppers I had made were essentially the same as the couple I already have in the locker.
 The intention was to make a different option.
 Just having them ready is okay too.

 Some are a complete meal (the stuffed green peppers) while five jars offer opportunities for creativity in the galley.
-I'm satisfied.
+I am satisfied.

 Are you a green pepper person?